jeremytammik/tbc/a/1862_codesign_yaml_eltype_predicate.md

 the [Revit API discussion forum](http://forums.autodesk.com/t5/revit-api-forum/bd-p/160) thread on [Revit 2018 Code Signing](https://forums.autodesk.com/t5/revit-api-forum/revit-2018-code-signing/m-p/9715700):

-**Question:** I am attempting to code sign my Revit add-in and I can not seem to get Revit to recognize it.
+**Question:** I am attempting to code sign my Revit add-in and I cannot seem to get Revit to recognize it.
 I have a self-signed certificate which I have manually installed into my trusted root authorities, I have built out the add-in in Visual Studio and copied all DLL's and addin file to the addins folder.
 I have then run the sign tool command:

 <pre class="code">